marinasundstrom/todo-app/README.md

 ## Adapting this for your own project

-To adapt this into your own project:
+In order to adapt this into your own project, you should do this:

+1. Replace the name of the root namespace ”TodoApp” with your desired name.
+2. Rename the solution file.
+3. Do case sensitive replacement of ”Todo” and ”todo”.
+This will rename variables and types.
+Change filenames accordingly.

+Proceed to perform changes to the structure of each project:

 * In ```Application```, remove the Todos folder, containing Commands and Queries.
 Add your own.
 * In ```Domain```, replace Entities, Enums and Events etc with your domain.